 Plymouth station is about a mile from Home Park, so either grab a taxi, or take a twenty minute walk.
 As you come out of the station turn right and down the hill under the railway bridge.
 Just keep walking straight along this road (A386) and you will eventually reach the ground on your right.
 Alternately at the roundabout just downhill from the station, turn right into Central Park Avenue, then take the second left into Holdsworth Street, which will lead you up a steep hill into Central Park, where you will see the ground as soon as you reach the top of the hill.

 Where to eat and drink.

 As you would expect for a Naval port, there are plenty of pubs around the centre of town.
-Nearer the stadium however, the Britannia, Wolseley Road, PL2 3AA, a sizeable Wetherspoons, is your best bet and only a ten minute walk away - From the Home Park car park turn left and the pub is down the road on the right hand corner - It serves the usual food and beers.
+Nearer the stadium however, the Britannia Inn, Wolseley Road, PL2 3AA, a sizeable Wetherspoons, is your best bet and only a ten minute walk away from the ground.
+From the Home Park car park turn left and the pub is down the road on the right hand corner, the Britannia serves the usual food and beers.
 It does get very full, with security staff controlling the doors, and has been known to eject fans singing club songs.
 In the past there has been a van on the corner nearby selling pasties.

-The Fanzone marquee at the ground has very limited space and on past visits away fans haven’t been admitted.
+Plymouth’s famous Fanzone Marquee at the ground has very limited space and on past visits has been too full to admit Blues fans.

-For up to date match day information go to @PompeyfcCop on twitter
+For up to date match day travel information check @PompeyfcCop on twitter